meteor-gazelle/meteor-gazelle/doc/specs/ipBans.md

 ## Business rules

-> * Users who have exceeded a certain number of failed login attempts within a given time span must not be allowed to enter the site for a period of time.
+> * Users with the IP address who have exceeded a certain number of failed login attempts within a given time span must not be allowed to enter the site for a period of time.
-> * Users who have been permanantly banned must not be allowed to enter the site.
+> * Users with the IP address who have been permanantly banned must not be allowed to enter the site.
 > * Site administrators with valid credentials and permissions must be able to modify banned IP address records.
 > * Users who are are logged into the site when an administrator bans their IP address must have their session killed.